kclaudine/portifolio/README.md

 _I used the them separetly and linked them to join the codes._

 ## Support and contact details
-If you have any question or suggestion or comment on my projects, feel free to send me email.
+If you have any question, suggestion or comment related to my project, feel free to email me.
 Here is my E-mail: claudinekuradusenge2@gmail.com

+*** Licence

+MIT